zhenrong-wang/BTAS/TECHNICAL_REVIEW.md

 Compare with Hash Table with 4,294,967,296 integers, the bitmap can suppress the memory usage to 32 times smaller.

 Meanwhle, it is unnecessary to allocate a full bitmap with 512 MiB.
 Using a dynamic method with growing trees and branches can further suppress the memory usage.
-Given that every integer `N` can be expressed as a quotient and a modulus to another given integer `M`:
+Given that every 32bit integer `N` can be expressed as High 16bit and Low 16bit:

-`(a = N / M, b = N Mod M )`
+`(a = h16, b = l16)`

-Therefore, we can use the 2 indexes `a`, `b` to divide the integer space.
-Take signed integers for an example, if we let `M = 65536`, the absolute range of quotient would be `[0, 32768]`, and the absolute modulus would be `[0, 65535]`.
-So we can either choose a single-tree with the absolute quotient, or choose a double-tree with one for positive integers or 0 and the other for negative integers.
+Therefore, we can use the 2 indexes `a`, `b` to divide the 32bit integer space.
+We can then use `a` as the stem and `b` as the branch.

-- For a single-tree, the maximum length of the modulus branch would be `2*65536 = 131,072 bit = 16KiB` (NOTE: Here we have 1 bit unused).
-- For a double-tree, the maximum length of the modulus branch would be `65536 bit = 8 KiB`.
-(As mentioned, we also wasted 1 bit).

 With the method described above and the dynamic memory management, it is ready to implement in C or other programming languages.